 One island, a thousand flavors, infinite emotions.
-This is Sicily, the biggest island of Italy and one of the most precious pearls that we have in the country.
-This Sicily guide for families aims to help tourists arrange a holiday in this beautiful region and provides the attractions we love the most.
+This is Sicily, Italy’s largest island and one of the best hidden secrets we have in the country.
+This guide to Sicily for families aims to help tourists arrange a holiday in this beautiful region and highlights all the attractions we love the most.

 Sicily guide for families: how to arrange a trip with children